Human Rights Foundation: Impact Litigation

+Micro Grants

+Micro Grants provide small-scale financial support to activists and organizations in authoritarian countries.
+The grants are intended to fund short-term projects, such as educational workshops, human rights documentation, or creative activism.

+The program operates with minimal bureaucracy to allow for rapid deployment and low-risk support for frontline initiatives.
+Grant recipients are selected through secure channels and impact is tracked over time.

+Oslo Scholars

+Oslo Scholars is the academic mentorship program of the Human Rights Foundation, designed to connect undergraduate students with speakers from the Oslo Freedom Forum.
+Students are typically selected based on thematic or regional interest and placed in research internships or field work opportunities with human rights advocates.

+Wear Your Values

+Wear Your Values is an awareness initiative by the Human Rights Foundation that promotes ethical practices in the global fashion industry.
+The program highlights labor rights violations in authoritarian countries where garment manufacturing is commonly outsourced and encourages consumers to demand greater transparency in global supply chains.
+The initiative includes exhibitions, workshops, and public campaigns at HRF events, particularly the Oslo Freedom Forum.

+Other events

 U.N.
 Human Rights Council Member Elections

 In November 2012 and 2013, HRF co-hosted an event at the United Nations headquarters in New York with the Geneva-based organization UN Watch.
 The events focused on raising awareness of the election of competitive authoritarian and fully authoritarian regimes to the UN Human Rights Council.
 HRF brought human rights activists from different countries to testify about the abuses committed by their respective governments.

-Oslo Freedom Forum
+One-day Oslo Freedom Forum Offshoots

-In May 2009, with support from the city of Oslo and the John Templeton Foundation, HRF organized the Oslo Freedom Forum.
-During the conference, democracy and human rights activist toell their stories and express their views about human rights in the world.
-The forum holds an annual event in Oslo, along with satellite events organized across the world.

-San Francisco Freedom Forum

-In October 2012 the Human Rights Foundation hosted the first San Francisco Freedom Forum, which was described as "a unique convergence of-pro freedom voices."
+In October 2012 the Human Rights Foundation hosted the first one day version of the Oslo Freedom Forum, the San Francisco Freedom Forum.
 The event was supported by Peter Thiel's charitable foundation, Sergey Brin's foundation, and Anne Wojcicki.
 Nobel Peace Prize laureate Aung San Suu Kyi, on her first trip to the United States since 1971, was presented with a Václav Havel Prize for Creative Dissent.
 Suu Kyi discussed the motives behind human rights violations and said that they cannot be addressed unless "we know what can be done to prevent" people from dehumanizing one another.
 The Forum brought attention to a number of human rights issues, and other attendees included Manal al-Sharif, a Saudi woman who challenged her country's ban on women driving by coordinating a "Women2Drive" protest via YouTube, and the spokesman of jailed Russian punk band Pussy Riot.
+Since then, the event expanded to other cities around the world, including Taipei, Johannesburg, New York, and Mexico City.